jamiegluk/Web-Audio-Editor-Test/README.md

 [Click to View App Online](https://testing.jamiegl.com/audioeditor/#).
 Test audio player.
 Demonstrates basic use of Web Audio API, Material Design and file drag-and-drop.

-This is simply an alpha-stage test and as such, many features could be improved.
+This is simply a proof-of-concept and, as such, many features could be improved.

 ## Setting up Build